 Airborne Contaminants and Their Health Effects

-Firstly, an airborne contaminant is any substance which is accidentally or unknowingly introduced into the air.
+Firstly, indoor air quality is essential.
+First of all, an airborne contaminant is any substance which is accidentally or unknowingly introduced into the air.
 This making the air we breathe toxic or harmful to some degree.
 Through inhalation, airborne dust, fumes, vapors, mists, and gases may all be taken into the body.
 These contaminants can irritate the skin, eyes, nose, throat, and lungs, or they may be absorbed.

 IAQ and Seasonal Asthma

 During allergy season our workplaces and homes should serve as a refuge from airborne allergens such as pollen in the air outside.
 Unfortunately, that is not always the case and IAQ can become an issue for those suffering from seasonal asthma.
 A recent study by Johns Hopkins University found that increased levels of indoor air pollutants often worsen asthma symptoms.

 The Impact of IAQ on the Bottom Line